-3L Hours per week 3 Hours 60 Marks 40 Marks 3
+Instruction 3L Hours per week

+Duration of Semester End Examination 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 - 1. To understand fluid properties, fluid pressure and forces, basic concepts and continuity equation - 2.
-To understand the fluid motion, energy equation, analyze the forces on various objects. - To know various measuring instruments in finding the fluid pressure, velocity, and discharge.
-To understand and analyze different flow characteristics of laminar and turbulent flows - To understand water hammer effect in pipes and to understand dimensional analysis and models 5. studies.
+To understand the fluid motion, energy equation, analyze the forces on various objects. - 3.
+To know various measuring instruments in finding the fluid pressure, velocity, and discharge. - 4.
+To understand and analyze different flow characteristics of laminar and turbulent flows - 5.
+To understand water hammer effect in pipes and to understand dimensional analysis and models studies.